| Pieces of larger or complex systems

 Wide column store

-A wide column store, sometimes extensible record store, could be thought of a key-value store where the key is pair like:
+A wide column store, sometimes extensible record store, could be thought of a key-value store where you make the key more complex.

 This e.g. allows